Miit0s/Pokenjmin-Bot-Plus/README.txt

 Once your template is exported, run "process_template.py", this script will modify the svg template to add some finishing touches:
 	-Change the "text-anchor" property for each text node of the SVG to better reflect the original PSD (by default everything is right aligned)
 	-After changing the text-anchor it will translate to avoid shifting.
 The process is very "bruteforcy" for the moment, so you may want to look at it if you want fancy angles

-You must repeat the process for each new export
+The resulting SVG will be exported to TemplateSVG/Template_Pokenjmin.svg You must repeat the process for each new export